tobega/tailspin-v0/TailspinReference.md

 To exclude the bounds, add a tilde between the numeric bound and the range operator `..`, so `1~..5:2` will give `3 5`, while `1..~5:2` will give `1 3`.

-_Current limitations_: start, end and increment must all be integer literals.
-(At some point they will most likely be full arithmetic expressions)

 ### Array literal
 An array literal produces an [array](#arrays) of values.
 It starts with a left bracket followed by a [stream](#streams) of _value chains_, separated by commas, and ends with a right bracket.